cse031sust02/awesome-links/product-management/README.md

 # Awesome Product Management

-Awesome articles, videos and other interesting links that are useful for system design.
+Awesome articles, videos and other interesting links that are useful for product management.

 Articles
 --